 The Jats are immersed in several ethnic groups who retain an identity often based on occupation and heritage.
 The word "Jat" is from the Arabic word "jatta" referring to the inhabitants of what is now much of Pakistan and Northwest India.
-They arrived in the sub-continent as invaders, yet did not establish ruling dynasties.
+They arrived in the sub-continent as invaders yet did not establish ruling dynasties.
 They were presumably Indo-Iranian who in the course of time they mixed with other invaders and older Indian inhabitants.
-They are found in central Baluchistan province of Pakistan where they are called Jatt.

-A man cannot take a wife from his own section.
-For a wedding, a square enclosure is made known as Chaonari and a fire sacrifice is performed.
-The couple walk seven times around the Chaonari with their right hand inward.
-Widow remarriage is allowed but cannot marry her younger brother-in-law or near relatives of her deceased husband.
-The dead are cremated except children under seven, who are buried.
+Widow remarriage is allowed but she cannot marry her younger brother-in-law or near relatives of her deceased husband.
+The dead are cremated except children under seven who are buried.

 They eat unleavened bread (roti) and curry, seasonal vegetables, ghee and milk.
 Girls are tattooed before marriage.
 Women are fond of jewelry and wear bangles made of ivory, lac (a resinous material) or clay but never glass.

-* Ask the Lord to raise up a triumphant Church among the Jat for the glory of His name!
+Ask the Lord to raise up a triumphant church planting movement among Sikh Jats for the glory of His name.

 Joshua Project data is drawn from many sources and of varying accuracy depending on source and editorial decisions.
 Populations are scaled to the current year.
 Other data may have varying ages.
 We welcome updates.